-The COVID-19 pandemic accelerated preexisting issues in the supply chain and brought priorities such as digitization to the foreground.
+The current state of coffee’s supply chain is riddled with logistical inefficiencies, siloed information, a lack of transparency, and ultimately, economic inequity.
+The COVID-19 pandemic accelerated these preexisting issues in the supply chain and brought priorities such as digitization to the foreground.
 Now, more than ever, businesses want visibility into their multi-tiered supply chain networks.
 Fragmented supply chains pose the biggest risks to supply chain traceability, leaving important trade data trapped in silos.
 This along with logistics inefficiencies can inflate supply chain costs up to 40% of the product’s export value, wasting billions of dollars each year.

 The industry is facing market pressures on both ends of the supply chain for a better solution, intensifying the need for agribusinesses to shift their focus online.
 McKinsey & Company reports that about 65% of business-to-business (B2B) companies across sectors are fully transacting online in 2022.
 Can the agriculture industry take advantage of this global transition towards digital commerce?
 We think so.

 CropConex is a supply chain management software that streamlines the sales and exports of specialty crops.
 We offer a technology-driven marketplace that creates hundreds of data-driven connections across the supply chain to help suppliers, buyers, and logistics service providers efficiently transact.